minerstat is a remote management and monitoring software for the mining operation of any size.

 Like mentioned before, minerstat is a remote management and monitoring software - this means that you might be interested in using minerstat if:

-- You have one or more mining rigs and want to use profit switch function to switch between the coins of your choosing.
+- You have one or more mining rigs and want to use a profit switch function to switch between the coins of your choosing.

 - You are not satisfied with mining on Windows and want to switch to Linux mining OS or vice-versa.